itsbenweeks/benweeks.github.io/_posts/2015-1-7-Ashtanga.md

 This past October I began [Down Under Yoga's Mysore Program](http://downunderyoga.com/classes/class-descriptions/#testimonials-6).
-There's a methodology to Ashtanga that I find particularly appeal and respect.
+There's a methodology to Ashtanga that I  respect.
 Showing up to a room at 6AM every morning to start practicing a sequence that is incrementally taught to you sounds like a very appealing and rewarding process, and in the ongoing months, I've found it to be so.